 Jayasree Subramanian has taught in schools and colleges.
 Associated with Educational Initiatives, she has worked on the development of diagnostic assessments, teacher assessments, learning modules for an adaptive learning tool, and evaluation of educational programmes in the government school space.
 She has been working with ThinQ for several years, and is currently pursuing a PhD in Math Education at the Homi Bhabha Centre for Science Education.

 Vaideeswaran (Deesh) consults in the field of environment, climate change, and sustainable solutions.
-He has established his consulting practice, both in the development and business sector, and works both within India and in other developing countries.
-He has been a core consultant with the World Bank for more than 15 years.
-Further to that, he has a keen interest in facilitating innovative approaches in school education.
-He has been a guest resource person for more than 10 years in The School KFI, Chennai and has been continually engaged in sharing his expertise with high schoolers.
+He has an established consulting practice, in both the development and business sectors, and works both within India and in other developing countries.
+He has been a core consultant with the World Bank for more than 20 years.
+Further to that, he has a keen interest and is passionate about engaging in the betterment of school / college education.
+He has contributed as a resource person in high school education for 12 years.

 PhD, Computational Molecular Biophysics, National University of Singapore, Singapore